AntonyFrackowiak/Warp_drive/README.md

 Author: Antony Frackowiak
 Master's Degree in Cosmology at Claude Bernard University Lyon 1.

+Publlished Article: Thomas Buchert and Antony Frackowiak, Novel Realizations of Warp Drive Spacetimes as Solutions of General Relativity, Universe, https://doi.org/10.3390/universe1010000

 **Alcubierre**
 Modelisation of the Alcubierre warp bubble — a theoretical model of propulsion in general relativity.

-Link to the M1 and M2 internship reports:
+Link to the M1 and M2 internship reports (supervised by Prof. Thomas Buchert):

 - Frackowiak, A. Characterization and modeling of the properties of the Alcubierre metric in 996 an inertial approach.
 Internship Report Master 1, May-June 2024, Université Claude Bernard, 997